Pentecostal Sermons and Bible Studies

 Are you desiring to minister with supernatural power as the early Church did?
 Jesus promised in that regard: “Whoever believes in me will do the works I have been doing, and they will do even greater things than these … I will do whatever you ask in my name.”

-The name of Jesus is able to meet any need and fix any situation … completely!
+The name of the Lord Jesus Christ is able to meet any need and fix any situation … completely!
 Not just partially.
 Peter had invoked Jesus’ name over a man “lame from birth” (vs. 2).
 And he was “completely healed” (16).

 No matter how difficult the situation you may be facing, if you have faith in Jesus’ name — and that essentially means you have faith in the person of Jesus Himself — there is no obstacle too strong for you to overcome.